osbentech/metrics-webapp/README.md

 <!-- ABOUT THE PROJECT -->
 # JavaScript Capstone Project

-> This is a React Capstone projectnamed Metrics-webapp.
+> This is a React Capstone project named Metrics-webapp.
 Developed from wireframe and consumes a CoinGecko API.

 <p align="right">(<a href="#top">back to top</a>)</p>